 Because these bells are small with high frequency partials, the pitch is set by the hum, not the nominal, so it is not possible to use an estimation of pitch (as was done for tubular bells) to identify the nominal.

 It was illuminating to compare the partial frequencies of these bells.
-Bells like these have been difficult to analyse, but once the common pattern of the lower partials became clear, it became obvious how to assign the partials for each.
-Final confirmation of the assignment of partials would require physical access to a long waisted bell to allow counting of nodes and antinodes around the rim for each partial.
-The nominal is the rim partial with 8 nodes and antinodes around the circumference of the bell.
+Bells like these have been difficult to analyse, but once the common pattern of the lower partials became clear, and seven of the bells had the nodal patterns of their partials established, it became much easier to assign the partials for each.

 George Dawson and Chris Pickford helped with this investigation in a number of ways: by providing a comprehensive list of old bells in the UK, by providing recordings and photographs, and in creating opportunities for me to experiment on long-waisted bells.
 Matthew Higby and Ben Kipling helped with access to the Dulas bell, and Father Jamie MacLeod with access to the Whaley Hall bell.